mayank1101/mayank1101.github.io/_posts/2025-12-15-pytorch-foundation-part1.md

 a.add_(1)
 ```

-Use them carefully—they modify memory directly.
+Use them carefully as they modify memory directly.

 ---